THE ZOLDER MUSEUM

 The Zolder Museum started partly because I had a strong need to stay with my work and make a long term project that has the ability to stretch through time in all directions (past, present and future i.e. art history, contemporary art and art of future generation artists).
 I started to study art history in a personal way, thinking of my art practice as continuation of artistic creation of all those who came before me and laying down a foundation for all those who will come in the future development of art.

 Since the very beginning of the Zolder Museum I have been thinking of economy and in what ways can I make the Zolder Museum and myself as an artist and its director financially self-sustainable.
-For economic and commercial (advertisement) purposes I started The Zolder Museum fashion brand called THE FASHION OF CHRIST and the Zolder Museum Paper, which are sold in the Zolder Museum and during presentations which take place out of zolder.
+For economic and commercial (advertisement) purposes I started The Zolder Museum fashion brand called THE FASHION OF CHRIST and the Zolder Museum Paper, which were sold in the Zolder Museum and during presentations which take place out of zolder.

-The Zolder Museum is a communal project and it is supported by a strong, growing community who feels the necessity for a small, intimate corner of the art world.
-The Zolder Museum would not be possible without generous moral and advisory support from all artists who exhibited/gave talks in the Zolder Museum since its beginning.
+The Zolder Museum was a communal project and it was supported by a strong, growing community who feelt the necessity for a small, intimate corner of the art world.
+The Zolder Museum would not have been possible without a generous moral and advisory support from all artists who exhibited/gave talks in the Zolder Museum since its beginning.

 Founder and EX-director of the Zolder Museum: Iva Supic Jankovic

 The Zolder Museum program and the UNIVERS(E)ity was funded by: Amsterdam Funds for art AFK